 Often, someone charged with domestic violence or abuse in New Jersey will be bound by a temporary restraining order obtained quickly by the victim.
 It’s imperative that you contact a savvy, experienced criminal defense lawyer who will immediately get to work building a case against the final restraining order.
 Time is of the essence because FRO hearings are often scheduled within 10 days of the issuance of the temporary restraining order.
 Call South Jersey restraining order attorney Jill Cohen right away; you don’t want an FRO issued against you.

-There may not be much you can do to prevent a judge from issuing a TRO.
+There may not be much you can do to prevent a New Jersey judge from issuing a TRO.
 This is because the plaintiff can request a restraining order and, assuming some credible evidence is presented, a judge will usually take a “better safe than sorry” viewpoint and issue the TRO.
 Further, the defendant isn’t able to defend themselves in a TRO hearing.
 The sooner you contact Ms. Cohen, the better chance she will have in building a case that convinces a judge that a final restraining order is not warranted.
-Rest assured, getting help early on will strengthen your case.
+Rest assured, getting help early on will strengthen your NJ restraining order case.
 Ms. Cohen will fight for your life and your freedom.

 Sometimes, the accuser becomes the accused in New Jersey domestic violence cases.
 Ms. Cohen knows that there are times when a defendant will attempt to point the finger at the plaintiff.
 Next thing you know, you quickly go from victim to possibly facing restraining order or assault charges yourself.